docker/docs/engine/swarm/how-swarm-mode-works/pki.md

 Run `docker swarm ca --rotate` to generate a new CA certificate and key.
-If you prefer, you can pass the `--ca-cert` and `--external-ca` flags to specify the root certificate and a use root CA external to the swarm.
+If you prefer, you can pass the `--ca-cert` and `--external-ca` flags to specify the root certificate and and to use a root CA external to the swarm.
 Alternately, you can pass the `--ca-cert` and `--ca-key` flags to specify the exact certificate and key you would like the swarm to use.

 When you issue the `docker swarm ca --rotate` command, the following things happen in sequence: